99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 modify your code using x-ray SDK then install the xRay daemon or enable AWS integration How to instrument your code: instrument = measure the product performance, diagnose errors and write trace information. you use the X-Ray SDK.
-Segments: each app. will send them.
+- Segments: each app. will send them.
-Trace: segments collected together to form an end-to-end trace.
+- Trace: segments collected together to form an end-to-end trace.
-Sampling: decrease the amount of requests sent to X-ray. control the amount of data.
+- Sampling: decrease the amount of requests sent to X-ray. control the amount of data.
+- Metadata tags to record additional data that you want stored in the trace but don't need to use with search.
+- Annotations in AWS X-Ray that can be used with Filter expressions
+- Subsegments provide more granular timing information and details about downstream calls that your application made to fulfill the original request.

 AWS Distro for OpenTelemetry
 AWS-supported distro of the open-source project Open Telemetry